Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Barfüsserplatz and Münsterplatz have been voted the most beautiful and largest Christmas Markets in Switzerland.
 When researching this trip, the one constant was that Basel was a not-to-be-missed city for Christmas Market trips.

-In the early 1990’s, my parents hosted a foreign exchange from Basel.
+In the early 1990s, my parents hosted a foreign exchange student from Basel.
 Ever since then, I have wanted to visit Basel.
-Once we started planning a Christmas Market trip, it made sense that we added Basel to the itinerary.
+Once we started planning a Christmas Market trip, it made sense that we add Basel to the itinerary.

-After visiting Strasbourg, Colmar, and Zurich, the Basel markets seemed small.
+After visiting Strasbourg, Colmar, and Zurich Christmas Markets, the Basel markets seemed small.
 Don’t get me wrong; they were filled with great vendors and food.
-Basel shouldn’t have been at the end of our trip but at the beginning.
+Basel shouldn’t have been at the end of our trip, but at the beginning.

 If Basel isn’t high on your list of places to visit or you are short on time, I would spend more time in the Alsace Christmas Markets.
 This area is picture-perfect this time of year.

 The markets are busiest on weekends.
-If you prefer fewer crowds, try visiting during the weekdays.
+If you prefer fewer crowds, consider visiting on weekdays.

 The language is Swiss German, and the currency is Swiss Francs (CHF).
 Although credit cards are used here, many Christmas Market vendors will only take cash.
 Paying in your country’s currency will cost you more.
 Always use the local currency for the best rate.
 Use Xe to determine the cost in your country’s currency.
 I like to use the Xe app.